mothur/mothur.github.io/_wiki/estimator.single.md

     mothur > estimator.single(sabund=Brazil.sabund)

-Mothur will try to auto adjust the parameters for you, and this will result in output to the screen looking like:
+mothur will try to auto adjust the parameters for you, and this will result in output to the screen looking like:

     MetroIG - D = 2880 L = 26079 Chao = 4604.41